 The organization, content, and clarity of the proposal itself will reveal much about an artist's or a writer's abilities and the likelihood that the proposed project will be completed.
 Successful proposals tend to present topics clearly and briefly, getting right to the point.
 Specifically, it is important to address NSF's review criteria --- intellectual merit and broader impacts.
 (See section VI.
 A. for definitions of each criteria.)

 B. Budgetary Information

-Cost Sharing:

-Cost sharing is not required by NSF in proposals submitted under this Program Solicitation.
+Cost Sharing: Cost sharing is not required by NSF in proposals submitted to the National Science Foundation.

 C. Due Dates